Table of Contents Show

 Rent or BuyRent or Buy

 The first thing to consider is whether to rent or buy.
-A rental building, as opposed to a condo, is the more stable option.
-A condo owner could sell at any time, which can leave you without a place to live.
-For shorter-term through a condo can also work.
+Unlike a condo, a rental building is a more stable option.
+A condo owner could sell at any time, leaving you without a place to live.
+For the shorter term, a condo can also work.
 If renting, know that it’s pretty common for landlords to require that tenants make 40 times their rent to secure a lease.

 If you’re looking to buy, enlist the services of a good realtor who can help you secure a good place.
 They can help find a good apartment and negotiate for a good price and handle the paperwork.

 Be realistic about how much space you need and can getBe realistic about how much space you need and can get

 If you’ve never lived in NYC before, you need to be realistic about how much space your money can buy.
 Even if your whole reason for moving is to downsize, be careful about going too far.
-You may feel that a one-bedroom apartment will be fine, but if you’re downsizing from a four or five-bedroom house, it can feel very cramped.
+You may feel that a one-bedroom apartment will be fine, but it can feel very cramped if you’re downsizing from a four or five-bedroom house.

 What sort of amenities do you need?What sort of amenities do you need?

 The New York housing market is crazy for amenities now.
 On-site gyms, 24-hour doorman, laundry, a pool, the list goes on.
-All of this can seem very enticing at first but don’t get carried away.
+This can seem very enticing at first but don’t get carried away.
 Instead, decide on what amenities are essential and which you can forgo.
-For empty nesters, this might be the extra convenience of doormen buildings where you can receive packages, dry-cleaning, and so on.
-Outdoor space such as a balcony is also a much-requested feature.
+For empty nesters, this might be the extra convenience of doormen buildings where you can receive packages, dry-cleaning, etc. Outdoor space such as a balcony is also a much-requested feature.

 Decide on what neighborhood suits you.Decide on what neighborhood suits you.